Fees and Rebates

 At Nest Psychology we strive to keep our costs affordable so all families can access support.
 As well as offering private sessions, we can subsidise treatment under the following funding streams:

 - Mental Health Care Plans from GPs.
-This enables you to obtain 10 sessions per calendar year.
+This enables you to obtain up to 10 sessions per calendar year.

 - Private Health Insurance.
 Rebates vary from insurer to insurer and you can take our invoice to your insurer to obtain a rebate.

-- All counselling sessions are 50 minutes long and cost $190 (registered psychologist) and $210 (clinical psychologist) for clinic appointments.
+- Counselling sessions are 50 minutes long and cost $220 (registered psychologist) and $250 (clinical psychologist) for clinic appointments.

-- Educational assessments to determine learning profiles of primary aged children.
-We charge a flat fee of $2000 for a full battery of testing including meeting with parents, intelligence and achievement-based testing, a comprehensive report and feedback session with the parents.
+- Educational assessment packages to determine learning profiles of primary aged children.
+After a parent intake session of $250, we charge a fee of $1950 for a full battery of testing including meeting with intelligence and achievement-based testing, a comprehensive report and feedback session with the parents.

 If your GP writes you (or your child) a Mental Health Care Plan, your out-of-pocket cost will be reduced.
 The rebates are as follows: